prafullwahatule/BI-Retail-Sales-Report/README.md

 ## 🙏 Acknowledgement

-Special thanks to the **Seoul Bike Sharing Dataset (Open Data)** for providing an excellent real-world dataset.
+Special thanks to the **Retail Sales Sharing Dataset (Open Data)** for providing an excellent real-world dataset.
 This project was created as part of a **Data Analytics learning journey** using **Power BI**.

 ---